ruairitobrien/ruairitobrien-blog/src/render/posts/to-make-a-blog.html.md

 I went with number 2, Casper.
 It gives you a very nice looking theme.
 Similar to medium or, I believe a direct copy of what the guys at [Ghost](https://ghost.org/) provide.

 So, to pick the casper theme, key the number 2 and hit enter.
-It will take a bit of time but the operation should complete and you should have a skeleton app created.
+It will take a bit of time but the operation should eventually complete and you should have a skeleton app created.

-You;ll see this in the output too which shows what plugins were installed:
+You'll see this in the output too which shows what plugins were installed:

 ```bash
 info: Plugins: eco, marked, paged, partials, rss, tags